-STANDARDS-B ASED SCHOOL IMPROVEMEN NT PLAN

-Improvement Smart Output Action Time Period Monitoring Person Budget

-Plan Item Goals Steps System In And

-Charge Budget

-Source

-What must be improved?
-Where does STANDARD want us to go?
-What are the Look- Fors of the STANDARD?
-How do we get there?
-When is the expected date of accomplishment?
-How can the accomplishment of the Action Steps be monitored?
-Who are the persons- in- Charge?
-How much would it take to accomplish the GOAL?
+STANDARDS-BA STANDARDS-BASED SCHOOL IMPROVEMENT PLAN Improvement Smart Output Action Time Period Monitoring Person Budget Plan Item Goals Steps System In And Charge Budget Source What must Where What are How When is the How can the Who are How much be does the Look- do we expected date of accomplishment the would it improved?
+STANDARD want us to Fors of the STANDARD? get there? accomplishment? of the Action Steps be persons- in- take to accomplish go? monitored?
+Charge? the GOAL?